MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/author-with-sm.md

 > [!NOTE]

-> Do not install the SM Authoring tool on the same computer that has the SM Web portal installed.
+> Do not install the Service Manager Authoring tool on the same computer that has the Service Manager Web portal installed.

 ::: moniker-end